• TOURS

 Approximate time: 20 minutes

-Looking to grab a snack for the road?
-Stop at Halfway to Hana Food Stand.
-This snack shop also has fresh banana bread, but it also offers shave ice, lunch items like burgers and sandwiches and small bites like fruits and chips.
+This snack shop also has fresh banana bread, shave ice, lunch items like burgers and sandwiches, and small bites like fruits and chips.

-Fun Fact!
+FUN FACT!
 Halfway to Hana is actually just before the official halfway point.

-Wailua State Wayside Park
+Wailua Valley State Wayside

 Approximate time: 15 minutes

-Waikani Falls (3 Bears)
+Waikani Falls (Three Bears)

-Waikani Falls is actually a series of three waterfalls, also known by its nickname -- the Three Bears Falls.
-Don’t worry, there are no bears in Hawaii.
-The falls likely got this nickname because the three falls have varying heights: short, medium and tall, just like the family of bears in the children’s story Goldilocks and the Three Bears.
-This is another great opportunity to get out and swim.
+The falls likely got this nickname because the three falls have varying heights: short, medium, and tall, just like the family of bears in the children’s story Goldilocks and the Three Bears.

 AFTERNOON